 You have plenty of choices for developing your small business website, and it’s important to use the right tool for the job.
-Using one of the best website builders means you’ll create the perfect online presence with minimal effort.
-In this guide, we’ll cover the most popular website frameworks like WordPress, Squarespace, Wix, and Shopify—so you can make an informed choice.
+Using the best website builder (opens in new tab) means you’ll create the perfect online presence with minimal effort.
+In this guide, we’ll cover the most popular website frameworks like WordPress (opens in new tab), Squarespace (opens in new tab), Wix (opens in new tab), and Shopify (opens in new tab)—so you can make an informed choice.

-When you’re deciding on one of the best website builders for small business, it’s important to think about your business goals and the foundations of creating a small business website.
+When you’re deciding on one of the best small business website builders (opens in new tab), it’s important to think about your business goals and the foundations of creating a small business website (opens in new tab).
 This helps you focus on the features and functions of your website to:

 - Meet customer and user needs